 Eat-Italy…well actually EATALY, is perfectly named, beautifully presented and expertly executed.
 Eataly is a partnership between founder and creator, Oscar Farinetti and partners, Mario Batali, Joe Bastianich, Lidia Bastianich and Slow Food, a non-profit, eco-gastronomic organization whose role is to control and verify that Eataly’s producers do not compromise the quality of their products to satisfy a growing demand.

-Eataly has seven locations in Italy, six in Japan and one in NYC, located at 200 5th Avenue.
-Imagine the best of Italy’s culinary delights under one roof; a sensory explosion of sight, smell, taste and touch.
+Eataly has multiple locations worldwide.
+Italy’s best culinary delights under one roof, a sensory explosion of sight, smell, taste and touch.

 There is so much to see that you will undoubtedly wonder where to begin.
 We recommend you go in the morning and enjoy a coffee and a pastry while perusing the many aisles of delicious Italian products, fruits, vegetables, freshly baked breads, homemade fresh & dried pasta, fresh Burrata, Parmigiano-Reggiano and other cheese’s, oils, vinegars, condiments, preserves and honey, wine, specialty beer, juices and sodas, chocolates, candies, books and housewares.
 If you love food as much as we do, you will happily spend hours of enjoyment as you work up an appetite.
 Stay for lunch and a crisp glass of Antinori Orivieto wine or maybe a plate of cheese or salumi.
 Let your taste buds do the walking!
 We especially love the fritto misto containing a variety of fish and fried lemon rinds and a salad of bitter grilled greens with parmigiano, pine nuts, black currants and aged balsamic (follow link for recipe), AMAZING!